zyedidia/micro/runtime/help/options.md

     default value: `false`

+* `lockbindings`: prevent plugins and lua scripts from binding any keys.
+   Any custom actions must be binded manually either via commands like `bind` or by modifying the `bindings.json` file.

+    default value: `false`

 * `matchbrace`: show matching braces for '()', '{}', '[]' when the cursor
    is on a brace character or (if `matchbraceleft` is enabled) next to it.